Keeper-Security/Commander/README.md

 }
 ```

+To activate Two-Factor Authentication on your Keeper account, login to the [Web App](https://keepersecurity.com/vault) and visit the Settings screen.
+Keeper supports Text Message, Google Authenticator, RSA SecurID and Duo Security methods.

 ### Yubikey Support

 Commander supports the ability to authenticate a session with a connected Yubikey device instead of using a Master Password.
 To configure Yubikey authentication, follow the [setup instructions](https://github.com/Keeper-Security/Commander/tree/master/keepercommander/yubikey).
 You will end up using a challenge phrase to authenticate instead of the master password.